Collaborative effort to address the global sanitation and hygiene challenge

 |Area di competenza||

-WSSCC is the only organisation that adresses specifically the sanitation and hygiene challenges of vulnerable populations in the most-needy countries.
-Its Global Sanitation Fund is the only global financing mechanism for sanitation and is therefore well positioned to be THE implementing body for SDG 6.2 on Sanitation and Hygiene.
-It’s secretariat is hosted by UNOPS in Geneva.
+WSSCC is the only organisation that adresses specifically the sanitation and hygiene challenges of vulnerable populations in the most needy countries.
+Its Global Sanitation Fund is the only global financing mechanism for sanitation.
+Itis therefore well positioned to implement the SDG number 6.2 about sanitation and hygiene.
+Its secretariat is hosted by UNOPS in Geneva.

 |Priorità strategiche della Svizzera e dell'organizazione e loro coerenza||

-Switzerland, SDC and its Global Programme Water are strongly engaged in WASH – Water, Sanitation and Hygiene.
-Water and therewith Sanitation and Hygiene are key topics in the Dispatch for International Cooperation 2017 - 2020.
-The Council’s focus on countries with the largest gap on reaching international targets (Agenda 2030, SDGs) as well as its strategy to work with the most in need and most vulnerable within these is a further match with the Swiss focus.
+Switzerland, SDC and its Global Programme Water Initiatives are strongly engaged on WASH – Water, Sanitation and Hygiene.
+The WSSCC Council focuses on countries with the largest gap on reaching international targets (using the SDGs) as well as its strategy to work with the most in need and most vulnerable within these is a further match with the Swiss focus.

 |Risultati dell'impegno dell'organizzazione nella fase precedente||